Selective mutism (SM) is an anxiety disorder that prevents children speaking in certain social situations, such as school lessons or in public.

 Rather than examining your child’s past or their thoughts, it concentrates on helping your child combat their difficulty in a practical way, using a step-by-step approach to help them conquer their fears.

-Several of the following techniques can be used at the same time by family members and school staff under a speech and language therapist’s or psychologist’s guidance:
+Several of the following techniques can be used at the same time by family members and school staff under the guidance of a speech and language therapist or psychologist:

 - Stimulus fading – the child communicates at ease with someone such as their parent when nobody else is present.
 Gradually, another person is introduced into the situation and once they are included in talking, the parent can withdraw.
 The new person can introduce more people in the same way.